keithbuhler/keithbuhler.github.io/slideshows/business2truth.md

 ## Objections

 **Reply to Objection 1:**

-(1) It is not true that subjective things are always argued about.
+1. It is not true that subjective things are always argued about.
 On the contrary, it is only objective things that are argued about.
 No one argues about private, subjective feelings.
 No one responds to “I feel well” with, “No, you feel sick.”
-(2) It is not agreed to by everyone is not objective.
+2. It is not agreed to by everyone is not objective.
 This is false also.
 For instance, no discovery of science was agreed to by everyone before it was proved to be true (e.g. the roundness of the earth, or the origin of disease in germs); yet if it was a true discovery, it was an objective truth.
-(3) Fundamental moral principles are one of the few things that are agreed to by everyone, or nearly everyone.
+3. Fundamental moral principles are one of the few things that are agreed to by everyone, or nearly everyone.
 No one believes that murder, theft, and adultery are morally right.
 People differ only about whether a certain war is an example of murder, a certain tax and example of theft, or a certain flirtation a case of adultery.

+</section> <section data-markdown>

+**Reply to Objection 1:**

-(4) Disagreement does not prove subjectivity.
+4. Disagreement does not prove subjectivity.
 If it did but a single person who did not agree that 2+2 = 4 would make that judgment subjective.
 The reason men disagree about moral values is twofold: their own subjective ignorance and passion, and the objective nature of moral values, which are more complex and demanding than empirical or mathematical facts.

 </section> <section data-markdown>